 We are willing to prototype experimental designs on our test-beds, at cost of parts and labor, or with expenses-paid travel to your location.
 We reserve the right to refuse any project at our discretion.
-(Our occasional lack of discretion does not constitute endorsement).

 You'll get more value from a private consultation if you've already done your homework.
 Visit the wood burning stove forums at permies.com, read the Rocket Mass Heater Builders' Guide and take a look at our site planning page before we begin our consultation.
 All advice given through the permies.com forums is free, and if you have an extremely worthy but low-budget charitable project we may be willing to arrange pro-bono-publico consulting via those public forums.
 Other good technical discussion sites include donkey32.proboards.com, and batchrocket.eu.